 So how do you differentiate between the two?
 Both insects attack wood, but in very different ways.
 In the swarmer stage – which is the stage of the life cycle most commonly discovered this time of year – they are similar, except for the difference in size.
 To the untrained eye, it’s easy to confuse the two.
 Here are some helpful tips for identifying termites from carpenter ants.

-- Termite Swarmers – Color dark brown to black, measuring 3/8″ long including the wings.
+- Termite Swarmers – Colored dark brown to black, measuring 3/8″ long including the wings.
 Wings translucent to slightly milky or smoky in appearance.
 Wings may overlap.
-Easy visual cue is that wings are as long, or slightly longer than body.
+Easy visual cue is that wings are as long, or slightly longer than the body.

 Carpenter Ant Damage - Most carpenter ant species establish their first nest in decayed wood and then later expand into sound wood, insulation and wall voids in homes and businesses.
 The damaged wood looks like galleries chewed through the wood with finely sanded texture.
 Carpenter ants actually chew and excavate their galleries so meticulously the wood appears to have been sanded.
 Spoiler Alert!
 Carpenter ants chew wood and excavate galleries, they do not eat wood!

 Damage is not always visible, however seeing ants in any consistent patterns anywhere around a structure is not good news.
 Outside, carpenter ant nests can be found in the ground, in rotting fence posts, firewood, dead limbs of standing trees, under stones and fallen logs.

 Primary or parent colonies are typically located outside.
 That means the workers foraging in your structure are usually secondary colonies.
 In mid-summer satellite nests containing workers, mature larvae, and pupae are established either outside or indoors.
 Typically in August winged males and females, and workers emerge as the workforce of next years population.